 If you are a weak swimmer, being pregnant could make it even more challenging.
 You could wear a life jacket so you could just float around but this could depend on the size of your belly.

 Snorkeling is not really a vigorous sport.
 Still, you would need to be at a decent level of fitness before hitting the water.

-Snorkelers sometimes hold their breath and not use the snorkel mask.
-This is fine if you are not pregnant but the problem is babies need a constant supply of oxygen to continue there development.
+Snorkelers sometimes hold their breath and do not use the snorkel mask.
+This is fine if you are not pregnant but the problem is babies need a constant supply of oxygen to continue their development.